 We recently surveyed executives and employees at more than 1,000 companies about their perceptions of the nature and degree of complicatedness at their organizations.
 The results highlight the strong connection between complicatedness and performance and indicate where companies should concentrate their efforts to simplify.

 Keep it simple

-The business world is indeed complex, and getting more so, as global competition increases and new technologies offer even more ways of operating and connecting with customers.
+The business world is indeed complex, and getting more so, as global competition increases and new business process management technologies offer even more ways of operating and connecting with customers.
 Companies that develop strategies and design processes to respond quickly and effectively to their complex business environments can gain a significant competitive advantage over their peers.

 Instead, however, most companies react by piling on new levels of complicatedness in hopes of meeting external complexity head-on.
 The resulting changes kill reaction time and productivity through cumbersome structures, new rules, and inefficient processes.
 For example, companies might address a product quality problem by adding a dedicated organizational unit that introduces more rules, governance mechanisms, and meetings.

 But our study demonstrates that less complicated companies achieve revenue growth and profit margins that are both above average.
 (See Exhibit 1.)
 This suggests that complicatedness hampers growth by slowing innovation and the deployment of new products and services.
 And it cuts margins by injecting inefficiency and cost into operations.